WorkingCodePod/workingcode/src/episodes/012-idiomatic-code.md

 ### Triumphs &amp; Failures

 - **Adam's Triumph** - He's not on call this week!
 And that feels like a sweet, sweet triumph!

 - **Ben's Triumph** - The moment he realized that he was going to miss a deployment deadline, he took a step back and figured out how to properly "descope" the work such that he could meet his deployment deadline by releasing a smaller - _yet still meaningful_ - set of features.
 He saw this as a victory in the agile development mindset.

 - **Carol's Triumph** - She's going on vacation to Lake Tahoe for some fun in the snow - something she rarely has a chance to do in hot, hot Georgia.

 - **Tim's Triumph** - For his entire life, Tim has been parting his hair left-to-right.
 But, in a recent moment of brashness, he threw caution to the wind and tried parting his hair right-to-left.
 This seemingly small tweak ended up being a _total game changer_!
 And, just as [Clark Kent transformed into Superman with a change in part][superman-hair], so has Tim transformed into a more stunning, beautiful version of himself!

 - He also figured out why his Redis code wasn't working.
 [Ironically][working-code-009], it had to do with how his tests were running (and how they were mutating the shared data).

 ### Notes &amp; Links

 - [Guido van Rossum](https://gvanrossum.github.io/) - author of the Python programming language; and, a big proponent of idiomatic code (in Python).
 - [Rick Waldron: Principles of Writing Consistent, Idiomatic JavaScript](https://github.com/rwaldron/idiomatic.js/) - an opinionated guide to writing JavaScript.

 Follow the show!
-Our website is [workingcode.dev][working-code] and we're [@WorkingCodePod on Twitter][working-code-twitter] and [Instagram][working-code-instagram].
+Our website is [workingcode.dev][working-code] and we're [@workingcode.dev on Bluesky][bsky].
 New episodes weekly on Wednesday.

 And, if you're **feeling the love**, [support us on Patreon][working-code-patreon].